Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <code>/* This is an example of a comment that wouldn't be read on a .css file */</code>

+<h3>I'm opening web files locally (as in opening html pages that you have created or downloaded) and the background is not the color it should be.</h3>
+<p>To change the directory browsing page and change how .css or some .txt files appear when opened with Firefox, I had to specify it to affect urls that start with "file:///", meaning that any file opened with Firefox will get overriden with those rules as well.
+To prevent this, go to userContent.css, and comment out the lines that affect this url (This rule should be exactly under the color variables at the start of the file).</p>

 <h3>Multirow tabs draggability isn't working right!</h3>
 <p>There is currently a problem with the multirow-tab code when you have more than 1 row of tabs visible that makes dragging tabs to other rows a bit erratic, so it will only drag the tabs to the previous row for some reason.
 I'll be trying to find a solution, but meanwhile... yeah, that's all there is.</p>